Clarinet Quintet (Mozart): I. Allegro

-Second movement
+The first movement sets the mood for the entire piece.
+Stephen Rumph points out that the contrast between the hymn-like harmonies of the strings' opening and the brilliant style of the clarinet's first entry, which punctuates the two halves of the strings' theme.
+Much of the movement's musical interest derives from the balance between these two extremes.

+II.
+Larghetto

 The second movement opens with a six-bar transition in place of a central development section, which opposes a first section consisting mostly of a clarinet melody over muted strings against a second group of themes in which – as in the first movement – several upward runs of scales are given to the first violin, alternating with brief phrases of clarinet melody.
 These scales are given to the clarinet in the recapitulation (bar 51).
 In the last few bars of the movement, more chromatic than the rest, the scales turn into triplet arpeggios traded between the strings under the closing clarinet phrases.

-Third movement
+III.
+Menuetto

 The third movement consists of a minuet and, unusually, two trios.
 The first trio is for the strings alone, with a theme that has a signature acciaccatura every few notes.
 The second trio is a clarinet solo over the strings, whereas in the minuet the roles are distributed more evenly.

-Fourth movement
+IV.
+Allegretto con variazioni

 The finale is in variation form, unexpectedly substituting for the more conventional rondo.
 There are five variations.
 The theme is in two repeated halves, with the clarinet joining in, but only for a few of its bars.
 As often with Mozart, phrase structure is generally the same throughout the variations even if other qualities change – the theme consists of four four-bar phrases (Mozart is often more irregular in his phrasing than this), the first going harmonically from A to E, the second back from E to A, etc. and likewise with the variations.

 The first of its variations gives the clarinet a new theme, in counterpoint with the theme of the variations divided amongst the quartet.
 The second alternates phrases for quartet only with phrases for full quintet, the latter answering the former.
 The third, in A minor, also begins without clarinet.
 It features a viola melody – also with signature acciaccatura – sometimes described as sobbing.
 The clarinet joins in to finish.
 The major mode returns for the fourth variation, as does the main theme to the accompaniment of semiquaver virtuosity – given to the clarinet only in the first repeated half, first violin and clarinet in the second.
 There are four bars of dramatic interruption leading to a pause; the next variation is a lyrical Adagio.
 A transition leads to an Allegro coda, containing much of a variation itself.